 Genius is an all-in-one ERP solution perfect for small and midsize manufacturers.
 It comes with robust features for managing projects, employees, customers, production, accounts, and more.
 It’s a cloud-based tool designed to handle projects within industries such as transportation, machinery, and food production.

 Product engineering is among Genius’s most notable features, letting you transform CAD designs into RFQs and BOMs while saving time and reducing errors.
 Genius also simplifies the accounting process, connecting finances and payment information.
-The project management tools are designed to save time and help you meet targets.
+Being one of the top project management tools, the platform is designed to save time and help you meet targets.
 Another aspect where Genius ERP software shines is inventory control.
 You will be able to optimize the process and avoid item shortages altogether.

 This platform’s quality control features help you track warranties, generate NCRs, and ensure that the highest standards are met.
 Genius also offers API integration with third-party apps, custom programs, or websites.
 Sales CRM, production planning, and customer management also form part of the Genius’s feature pack.